How to Negotiate More Effectively

 Practice at Every Opportunity

-Most people hesitate to negotiate because they lack the confidence.
+Many people hesitate to negotiate because they lack confidence.
 Develop this confidence by negotiating more frequently.
 Ask for discounts from your suppliers.
 As a consumer, develop the habit of asking for a price break when you buy from a retail store.
 Here are a few questions or statements you can use to practice your negotiation skills:

 - "You'll have to do better than that."